The purpose of palliative care

 What is respite care?

 Respite care offers your family members a short break if you’re completely dependent on them for daily survival.
-It can be run over just a few hours to a couple of days, and helps bring balance into your home and avoid fatigue and depression for your family members looking after you.
+It can be run over just a few hours to a couple of days, and helps bring balance into your home.
+Giving your primary caregivers and family a break, respite care is a good idea to plan for.
 It’s always worthwhile planning for such situations, both from a care provider and a patient perspective.

 What’s the difference between palliative care and hospice care?